truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 {{< tabs "GELI Migration Methods" >}}
 {{< tab "Replication Wizard" >}}
 {{< expand "Using the Replication Wizard" "v" >}}
-TrueNAS web interface continues to detect and suppot GELI encrypted pools as *Legacy Encrypted* pools.
+The TrueNAS web interface continues to detect and support GELI encrypted pools as *Legacy Encrypted* pools.
 As of TrueNAS version 12.0-U1, a decrypted GELI pool can migrate data to a new ZFS encrypted pool using the Replication Wizard.

 Start the Replication Wizard by selecting **Tasks** -> **Replication Task** -> **ADD**